Azhar14/Azhar14/README.md

-- 👋 Hi, I’m @Azhar14
-- 👀 I’m interested in Internet of Things, 3D Printing, and robotics enthusias.
-- 🌱 I’m currently learning artificial intelligence.
-- 💞️ I’m looking to collaborate on IoT Project.
-- 📫 How to reach me, you can see my project on tiktok (zhar140401), Linkedin (Muhammad Azhar Robbani), and website (www.mantapin.com)

 Hi, I’m @Azhar14.
 I’m interested in the Internet of Things, 3D printing, and robotics.
 I’m currently learning artificial intelligence and working as a lecturer assistant with a research focus on the Internet of Things, embedded systems, control systems, and programming.
 I’m also looking for opportunities to collaborate on IoT projects.
 You can check out my projects on TikTok (zhar140401), Linkedin (Muhammad Azhar Robbani), and my website at www.mantapin.com.
 <!---